fibo/zeroconf-redux/README.md

 <sub>See [budo cli docs](https://github.com/mattdesl/budo/blob/master/docs/command-line-usage.md) for more details.</sub>

-Your *index.js* looks something like
+Your *index.js* should look something like

 ```javascript
 import React from 'react'